 After the surgery, Bob was diagnosed with atrial fibrillation, an irregular heartbeat that increases the risk of stroke and further heart disease.
-Dr. Imran Sheikh of Aurora BayCare Cardiology performed an ablation procedure to restore Bob’s heart rhythm to normal.
+An ablation procedure was performed to restore Bob’s heart rhythm to normal.

 Bob also had a cardiac monitor implanted.
 It’s a small device that notifies clinic staff if Bob’s heart goes into atrial fibrillation or if he stops breathing.

 “He has this key fob so if he doesn’t feel right, he can put it up to his monitor,” Mary says.
 “If he says ‘Oh, I have a flutter’ or ‘Oh, my heart is racing,’ we can track it.”